 Current STECF members:

-The current members of the STECF have been appointed by the Director-General of DG Maritime Affairs and Fisheries for a period of three years from 11 April 2016 (start date of 1st plenary meeting of the new STECF) and a reserve list was drawn up.
+The current members of the STECF have been appointed by the Director-General of DG Maritime Affairs and Fisheries in June 2019 for a period of three years (start date of 1st plenary meeting of the new STECF) and a reserve list was drawn up.
 The reserve list may be used by the Commission for replacement of members who leave the group in accordance with paragraph 6 of article 4 of Commission Decision (2016/C 74/05).

 The names of STECF members and additional information are published in the Register of Commission expert groups.